Skip to main content

 Okay so there are some teen characters here too (well, Laurie is the headmistress of a boarding school after all), but they’re an amiable bunch as they go about their mundane routines – oblivious to the peril they’ll soon find themselves in.
 Much like Scream, the younger cast members are all harvested from hip TV shows, including Michelle Williams, Josh Hartnett and Joseph Gordon Levitt.
 Molly (Michelle Williams) might have been the 'final girl' in any other film as she demonstrates pluck and resourcefulness when looking danger in the face.
 The school’s counsellor (Adam Arkin) and security guard (LL Cool J) round off the minimal cast.

 That the film is pretty self-referential comes as no surprise.
-It openly acknowledges a dept not only to the original Halloween, but also to Psycho and, as it came in its wake, Scream.
+It openly acknowledges a debt not only to the original Halloween, but also to Psycho and, as it came in its wake, Scream.
 It is worth noting that Carpenter’s original was also pretty playful on a reflexive level, and director Miner is as careful not to overdo the knowingness, thus never risking the suspense he so carefully constructs.
 A number of memorable moments and shots from Carpenter’s original are effectively recreated here without seeming overly parodical or in-your-face.
-Amongst the more obvious nods to Psycho include a wonderful cameo from the original slasher victim Janet Leigh – Curtis’s mother - as the school secretary Norma (complete with offering ‘maternal’ advice to Laurie, the car her character drove in Psycho and the faintest swelling of Bernard Herrmann’s famous score accompanying her departure) and the at times fraught relationship Laurie has with her son John, which stems from her over protectiveness of him.
+Amongst the more obvious nods to Psycho include a wonderful cameo from Janet Leigh – star of Psycho and Curtis’s mother - as the school secretary Norma (complete with offering ‘maternal’ advice to Laurie, the car her character drove in Psycho and the faintest swelling of Bernard Herrmann’s famous score accompanying her departure) and the at times fraught relationship Laurie has with her son John, which stems from her over protectiveness of him.

-By going back to basics with a minimal cast, limited locations, pared down script, loads of menace and tension, H20 has everything that made the original so memorable.
-That it also features Jamie Lee Curtis in a story really worth revisiting in the form of Laurie Strode’s victimisation, struggle with her past and determination to confront it once and for all, is the jewel in the crown.
+By going back to basics with a minimal cast, limited locations, pared down script, loads of menace, atmosphere and tension, H20 has everything that made the original so memorable.
+That it also features Jamie Lee Curtis in a story really worth revisiting in the form of Laurie Strode’s victimisation, struggle with her past and determination to confront it and overcome it once and for all, is the jewel in the crown.

 Halloween H20 is an uncommon thing – an excellent sequel that, while honouring the original film it follows on from, has a story of its own to tell, too.